 Single Sign On – Operator synchronization (SSO)

-The SMS shall allow the SMS workstation to offer single sign on when using the LDAP integration.
+The SMS shall allow the SMS EntraPass Workstation to offer single sign on when using the LDAP integration.

-Operators shall simply need to login to Windows using their Windows domain login and open the workstation.
+Operators shall simply need to login to Windows using their Windows domain login and open the EntraPass Workstation.

 The SMS shall also allow manual login to the client software.